 Video Resolution: 720p (1280 x 720 pixels)

-For videos, the maximum upload size is 100 MB.
-The videos should not be more than 30 seconds in duration.
-You can add up to 10 photos or videos in one Google my business post.
-Along with media, a call to action button can be added which allows users to take a specific action directly from your post.
-These kinds of posts have a life of 7 days.
+For videos, the maximum upload size is 100 MB, with a 30-second limit.
+You can add up to 10 photos or videos in one Google My Business post.
+Along with media, add a call-to-action button so users can act directly.
+These posts stay live for 7 days.

 2. Event Photo Dimensions